czbiohub-sf/MIDAS/docs/advanced_topics.rst

     To be specific, a given <species, sample> pair will only be kept (by default) if it has more than 40% horizontal genome coverage (``genome_coverage``) and 5X vertical genome coverage (``genome_depth``).
-    Furthermore, only "sufficiently prevalent" species with "sufficiently many" (``sample_counts``) would be included for the population SNV analysis.
+    Furthermore, only "sufficiently prevalent" species with "sufficiently many" samples (``sample_counts``) would be included for the population SNV analysis.
     Therefore, different species may have different lists of relevant samples.

 #.  **<site, relevant samples> selection**